tuminguyen/hmnguyen.github.io/markdown/blog_5.md

 ```
 Save and quit the file.

 Now, if you want to create user and password for kibana login, please do as follow.
+Otherwise, just skip.
 ```
 # Create user and password, store the data in htpasswd.users file
 echo "kibanaadmin:`openssl passwd -apr1`" | sudo tee -a /etc/nginx/htpasswd.users

 # As kibanaadmin is the default username, you can freely change it to whatever you want.
-Example:
+# Example:
 echo "admin:`openssl passwd -apr1`" | sudo tee -a /etc/nginx/htpasswd.users

 ```

-Otherwise, just skip.

 After you run the command, you are required to give the password for the ```admin```.
 Again, just make the password secure enough, not too complex.